• Skip to primary navigation

 While transparency has always been a huge deal in the world’s most populated country, the head of Asia investment strategy at Citigroup Inc.’s private-banking arm, Keng Peng told Bloomberg that the investors could be uncertain about the transparency pertaining to the financial regulations in the country.
 Keng added that regulations take time to adapt, and scrutinizing fintech firms seem to be the latest interest of the Chinese lawmakers.

-Filed Under: Fintech, News, World Tagged With: China
+Filed Under: Fintech, Cryptocurrency News, World

 Primary Sidebar